Artin Approximation: Introduction

-\part{Introduction}
+\epigraph{"On the whole, divergent series are the work of the Devil and it is a shame that one dares base any demonstration on them.
+You can get whatever result you want when you use them, and they have given rise to so many disasters and so many paradoxes."}{N. H. Abel, letter to Holmboe, January 1826}

+\section{Introduction}

-The aim of this paper is to present the Artin Approximation Theorem and some related results.
+The aim of this text is to present the Artin Approximation Theorem and some related results.
 The problem we are interested in is to find analytic solutions of some system of equations when this system admits formal power series solutions and the Artin Approximation Theorem yields a positive answer to this problem.
-We begin this paper by giving several examples explaining what this sentence means exactly.
-Then we will present the state of the art on this problem.
-There are essentially three parts: the first part is dedicated to present the Artin Approximation Theorem and its generalizations; the second part presents a stronger version of the Artin Approximation Theorem; the last part is mainly devoted to explore the Artin Approximation Problem in the case of constraints. \\ \\
+This topic has been an important subject of study in the 70s and 80s having a wide variety of applications in algebraic and analytic geometry as well as in commutative algebra.
+But this is still an important subject of study that has been stimulated by several more recent applications (for instance in real algebraic geometry \cite{CRS}, to the theory of arc spaces \cite{Ve} or in CR geometry \cite{MMZ}). \\ \\ The main object of study are power series, i.e. formal sums of the form